Worldbuilding/kaztron/dev/cogs/voicelog.md

 This feature replicates the join/part logging available in TeamSpeak, mumble and similar, mainly to avoid the "wait, who joined?" and "who'd we lose?" conversations while in voice chat on Discord.
-TestKaz will log voice join and parts in the associated text channel like
+KazTronQA will log voice join and parts in the associated text channel like
 this:

 ```